 How To Smoke A Pork Butt on a Pit Boss Pellet Grill

-Smoking a pork shoulder for pulled pork is a two-step process: First, we smoke the pork shoulder, then we let it rest, and then we shred it.
+Smoking a pork shoulder for pulled pork is a two-step process: first, we smoke it, then let it rest, and then shred it.

 Step 1: Season

-Preheat the smoker to 230°F. Score the fat on the pork, then slather it in yellow mustard for the binder.
+Preheat the smoker to 230°F. Score the fat on the pork, then slather it with yellow mustard as a binder.
 Season the pork evenly on all sides with the BBQ rub.

 Step 2: Smoking

-Place the pork directly on the grates of the smoker with the fat cap down.
+Place the pork directly on the smoker, fat cap down.
 After 90 minutes, begin basting the pork butt with the BBQ sauce every 60-90 minutes.
+Fat cap down means the fat is between the heat source and the meat — it acts as a buffer and bastes the meat as it renders.
+Don’t be tempted to flip it.

 Step 3: Rest and Shred